denniesia/beaunity/README.md

-🩷 Beaunity – Empowering Beauty Through Community Beaunity is a platform where users can create, discover, and participate in challenges and events, both online and offline.
+# 🩷 Beaunity – Empowering Beauty Through Community

+**Beaunity** is a platform where users can create, discover, and participate in challenges and events—both online and offline.
 The app brings together beauty enthusiasts, professionals, and brands to share their creativity and knowledge through interactive experiences.
 Whether you're building a skincare routine, exploring makeup trends, or hosting a beauty workshop, Beaunity helps you grow individually while connecting with a supportive community.

+---

-Core Features:
+## Core Features

+- 🧴 **User-Generated Challenges**
-🧴 User-Generated Challenges: Users can create challenges with images, meeting links, and sort them in predefined categories.
+  Create challenges with images, meeting links, and categorize them with predefined tags for easy discovery.

-🗓️ Host Online & Offline Events: Organize workshops, tutorials, or in-person meetups with built-in scheduling tools.
+- 🗓️ **Host Online & Offline Events**
+  Organize workshops, tutorials, or in-person meetups with built-in scheduling and management tools.

-💬 Engage Through Comments & Likes: Give feedback, encouragement, and inspiration to fellow users.
+- 💬 **Engage Through Comments & Likes**
+  Interact with other users by giving feedback, encouragement, and inspiration.

+- 🔍 **Discover by Category**
-🔍 Discover by Category: Browse challenges by interests — from skincare and makeup to wellness and self-care.
+  Browse challenges and events by interests—ranging from skincare and makeup to wellness and self-care.

+- 📩 **Approval Workflow**
-📩 Approval Workflow: Admins and moderators can approve or disapprove submitted challenges and posts before they go live.
+  Admins and moderators review and approve or reject submitted challenges and posts before they go live.

-👩‍💼 Role-Based Permissions: Specific features are restricted to users with admin or moderator permissions.
+- 👩‍💼 **Role-Based Permissions**
+  Access and functionality are managed based on user roles, such as admins, moderators, and regular users.

+- 🌍 **Community-Driven**
-🌍 Community-Driven: Users can browse and join challenges filtered by category or location, fostering interaction and learning.
+  Explore challenges filtered by category or location, fostering interaction, learning, and community building.

+---

-💖 Our Vision
+## 💖 The Vision

-To empower individuals to embrace their unique self through collaboration, creativity, and meaningful connections.
+To empower individuals to embrace their unique selves through collaboration, creativity, and meaningful connections.

+---

+*Feel free to contribute or report issues!
+Together, let's make Beaunity a thriving beauty community.*